dattgoswami/BookSummaries/2_DDIA.md

 10. In multi-datacenter setups, think about how you will handle routing to maintain consistency across devices.
 11. Maintain monotonic reads by ensuring that a user does not read outdated data after having seen newer data.

-## Real-world Applications and Tools
+## N. Real-world Applications and Tools
 - Databases like PostgreSQL, MySQL, and MongoDB employ replication strategies.
 - Distributed message brokers like Kafka and RabbitMQ.
 - Chain Replication is used in some systems like Microsoft Azure Storage.